eduMFA/eduMFA/doc/tokens/tokentypes/ocra.rst

 DisplayTAN token
 ~~~~~~~~~~~~~~~~

-privacyIDEA supports the DisplayTAN [#displaytan]_, which can be used for
+eduMFA supports the DisplayTAN [#displaytan]_, which can be used for
 securing banking
 transactions.
 The OCRA Algorithm is used to digitally sign transaction data.
 The transaction data can be verified by the user on an external banking card.
 All cryptographical processes are running on the external card, so that an
 attacker can not interfere with the user's component.

-The DisplayTAN cards would be imported into privacyIDEA using the token import.
+The DisplayTAN cards would be imported into eduMFA using the token import.

 A banking website will use the :ref:`rest_validate` API.